syntraprogrammeurs/webkitp/README.md

  - Webpack dev server
  - HMR for hot reloading and faster development
  - Font loading
+ - Fontawesome loading (only free - solid and brand)

 #### The project is production ready.